Deltares/dfm_tools/README.rst

 - Use it in your scripts:
 	- launch Spyder: open anaconda navigator, select your venv, launch Spyder from here
 	- Note: if you don't want to start Spyder via anaconda navigator, see developer information for an alternative method to link Spyder to your venv
+	- Note: if you get an error related to ``spyder-kernels``, check the known bugs section
 	- from dfm_tools.get_nc import get_netdata, get_ncmodeldata, plot_netmapdata
 	- check scripts in tests folder on github for examples